Normal Life: Reception

-On Rotten Tomatoes the film has an approval rating of 70% based on 10 reviews.
+On Rotten Tomatoes the film has an approval rating of 73% based on 11 reviews.

-James Berardinelli in his article on reelviews.net: "Luke Perry, giving the most convincing performance of his career to date, makes it clear how desperately, hopelessly smitten Chris is by his wild, troubled wife."
-And finally: "By depicting the sham of 'normality,' Normal Life reminds us how fictitious and unattainable the 'American dream' can be."
+For ReelViews, James Berardinelli wrote "Luke Perry, giving the most convincing performance of his career to date, makes it clear how desperately, hopelessly smitten Chris is by his wild, troubled wife [...]
+By depicting the sham of 'normality,' Normal Life reminds us how fictitious and unattainable the 'American dream' can be."

 Roger Ebert, who gave the film 3.5 out of 4, called the film "fascinating in its portrait of criminal pathology" and praised the casting.

-Peter Sobczynski writes in an article titled "A Good Ashley Judd Film?
-Believe It or Not!": "[...] her single greatest performance-indeed, one of the strongest bits of film acting that you are ever likely to see-was in what probably remains the most obscure and least-seen film of her career, John McNaughton's 1996 masterpiece Normal Life."
+Peter Sobczynski wrote that Judd gave "her single greatest performance - indeed, one of the strongest bits of film acting that you are ever likely to see - was in what probably remains the most obscure and least-seen film of her career, John McNaughton's 1996 masterpiece Normal Life."

 Home media

-The film was released to DVD in February 2005.
+The film was released on DVD in February 2005.